Virginia, Minnesota: Infrastructure

 Virginia is a regional transportation hub within the Mesabi Range.
-Major roadways include U.S. routes 53 and 169 and State Highway 135 (MN 135).
-Other main routes include 2nd Avenue West, 12th Avenue West, 13th Street South, 8th Street South, and 9th Street North.
+Major roadways include U.S. routes 53 and 169 (northern terminus) and State Highway 135 (MN 135).
+Other main routes include 2nd Avenue West, 9th Avenue West, 12th Avenue West, 13th Street South, 8th Street South, and 9th Street North.
 Downtown Virginia is centered along Chestnut Street.
 Arrowhead Transportation also allows for city bussing through the Virginia Metro area.

 In 2017, the U.S. 53 Bridge was built.
-It is the tallest bridge in Minnesota and the main bridge from the freeway from southern Minnesota to the northern state. in 2021, the bridge was renamed the Thomas Rukavina Memorial Bridge.
+It is Minnesota's tallest bridge and the main bridge from the freeway from southern Minnesota to the north.
+In 2021, it was renamed the Thomas Rukavina Memorial Bridge.